nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Our project requires a fair amount of understanding of the code base.
 Although some commands implemented were based off of AB3, we introduced the interaction between `Position` and `Applicant`.
 The rule that the position each applicant applies to must exist in MrTechRecruiter cannot be violated after any commands, and it is not easy to ensure that.
-In addition to the great enhancement based on original features, some commands were freshly added in to be in tune with our product, which requires understanding of JavaFX and careful design.
+In addition to significant enhancements based on original features, some commands were freshly added in to be in tune with our product, which requires understanding of JavaFX and careful design.
 Therefore, we rate the difficulty level of our project as Medium to Hard.

 **<u>Challenges faced:</u>** Implementing multiple entity types, improving existing CRUD features.